AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/create-sol-cerberus-app.md

 const connection = new Connection(clusterApiUrl("mainnet-beta"), "confirmed");
 /**
  * Generate a new random Private key (Remember to save this keypair, otherwise
- * you won't be able to access the APP anymore).
+ * you won't be able to access the app anymore).
  *
  **/
 const wallet = Keypair.generate() // Using a random private key